StudioEtrange/iatools/README.md

 # IATools

-IATools is a command-line application designed to streamline the installation and management of AI development tools, including `gemini-cli`, `opencode`, and various MCP servers.
+IATools is a command-line application designed to streamline the installation and management of AI development tools, including `gemini-cli`, `opencode` and various MCP servers.

 ## Key Features of IATools

 *   **AI Tool Management**: Streamlines the installation and configuration of AI agents like `gemini-cli` and `opencode`.
+Provides some minimal convenient default settings.
 *   **MCP Server Integration**: Easily configure and manage connections to various MCP (Model Context Protocol) servers.
 *   **Isolated Environments**: All tools are installed into a local `workspace/` directory, preventing system-wide conflicts.
+Installing any agent or MCP server will not pollute in anyway your system nor your development environment path with its own dependencies (nodejs, python, ...).
+Everything is contained in an easy deletable internal folder.
 *   **Portability**: Bash application, works on Linux & MacOS.

 ## Getting Started